smsingh-tal/book-review-backend/docs/auth_api.md

 ## Available Endpoints

 ### 1. User Registration
-Register a new user account.
+Register a new user account and automatically receive an access token.

 **Endpoint:** `POST /auth/register`